Spring tree checklist

 Tree roots on private property

 Tree roots on private property may be growing from a tree on your property, on a neighbour's property or on Municipal property.
-Schedule a Tree Doctor visit by calling the PULSE .
+Schedule a Tree Doctor visit by calling PULSE.
 Municipal Arborists can help you determine who owns the tree and can make recommendations for steps you can take.
 Municipal Arborists cannot remove roots or trees on your property.

 Tips for a healthy landscape